Grow Financial Federal Credit Union

 Four Good Credit Habits to Improve Your Credit Score

-Credit scores are on the rise nationally, with the average FICO® Score reaching 715 at the end of 2023 — up from 703 in 2019.1 If you’re looking to improve your credit score, work on developing good credit habits that will have a long-term positive effect on your finances.
+Credit scores are on the rise nationally, with the average FICO® Score reaching 715 in 2024 — up from 703 in 2019.1 If you’re looking to improve your credit score, work on developing good credit habits that will have a positive long-term effect on your finances.
 Not only does boosting your credit score feel like a personal win, but it also helps you get better interest rates on new credit, saving you money over time.
 Let’s talk about four good credit habits.

 • Request new due dates.
 Are some due dates difficult to meet based on where they fall in the month?
-Find out if your creditor will change your due date to better align with your paychecks and other bills.
+Find out if your creditors will change your due dates to better align with your paychecks and other bills.

 • Automate payments.
-Try using automatic payment options to avoid missing payment deadlines whenever you can.
-Grow members can automate payments using Bill Pay in Grow Online and Mobile Banking.2
+Try using automatic payment options whenever you can to avoid missing payment deadlines.
+Grow Financial members can automate payments using Bill Pay in Grow Online and Mobile Banking.2

 • Contact creditors to ask for assistance.
 When in doubt, try getting in touch with your creditors before you miss a payment.
-They may be able to work with you to restructure your payments, rearrange the due date, offer a grace period or provide other options.
+They may be able to work with you to restructure your payments, rearrange due dates, offer grace periods or provide other options.

 2. Review your credit reports often.